Jamaica national under-17 football team

 The Jamaica national under-17 football team is the national under-17 football team of Jamaica and is controlled by the Jamaica Football Federation.
-The highest level of competition in which the team may compete is in the FIFA U-17 World Cup, which is held every two years.
+The highest level of competition in which the team may compete is in the FIFA U-17 World Cup, which is held annually.

+History

+The team has qualified for two out of nineteen FIFA U-17 World Cups.
+On November 5, 2011, the Jamaican men's under-17 football team achieved its first-ever point at a FIFA U-17 World Cup in a 1–1 against France a match in Doha, Qatar.
+Zhelano Barnes scored the equalizer in the 22nd minute, and this was the first goal scored by the Jamaican team at the tournament over 2 participations.